 Given the practical nature of CJB, it would be important for the author(s) at this point to highlight how these assumptions about female criminality have practical implications.
 If one feels personally responsible and their motives are offender centered, then programs such as cognitive behavioral therapy and moral reconation therapy are appropriate.
 If it is the victimization that is driving criminal behavior, then more feminist centered therapies such as Helping Women Recover are appropriate.
 If it is a combination of both, then a blended program such as Moving On might be most appropriate.
 The author(s) reference these approaches on pages 24-25 of 43.
 As a reader, it would be better to have that material in the Literature Review rather than in the Discussion, and then in the Discussion really highlight how the current findings intersect with this debate.

 Authors’ Response: We have rewritten the literature review to be more focused and up-to-date.
-At the same time, it is important to emphasize that the focus of the study is to offer alternative explanation for the emergence of criminal life among women and not the treatment of these women.
-Hence, we did refer to the discussion on the topic of treatment but as an emphasis on its suitability for the research findings.
+At the same time, it is important to emphasize that the focus of the study is to offer an alternative explanation for the emergence of criminal life among women rather than the past treatment of these women.
+Hence, we did refer to this in the discussion on the topic of treatment, but emphasizing its suitability in light of the research findings.

 Comment 2